syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-#### DefaultRowHeight
+### DefaultRowHeight

-SfDataGrid allow you to customize the row height in excel file based on your requirement by using [DataGridExcelExportingOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~DefaultRowHeight.html) property.
-The `DefaultRowHeight` value will be applied to all the rows in the excel sheet.
+The SfDataGrid allows customizing the row height in Excel file by using the [DataGridExcelExportingOption.DefaultRowHeight](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~DefaultRowHeight.html) property.
+The `DefaultRowHeight` value will be applied to all the rows in the Excel sheet.

 {% tabs %}
 {% highlight c# %}